-An event that began 29 years ago, it now stands as the third-longest running ranking event on the calendar.
+An event that began 31 years ago, it now stands as the third-longest continuously running ranking event on the calendar.

 Only the World Snooker Championship and the UK Championship have been a permanent fixture on the schedule for more years, in addition to the invitational Masters.

-More than half of the Welsh Open snooker finals have taken place in Newport; between 1992 and 1998, and again from 2005 to 2014, the competition was staged at the Newport Centre.
+More than half of the Welsh Open snooker finals have taken place in Newport; the competition was staged at the Newport Centre between 1992 and 1998, and again from 2005 to 2014.

-Cardiff briefly hosted the tournament either side of the Millennium between 1999 and 2004, and the capital city was once again the permanent home from 2015 up until last year.
+Cardiff briefly hosted the tournament either side of the millennium between 1999 and 2004, and the capital city was once again the permanent home from 2015 up until 2020.

-The event has been won by 15 players in total with the majority hailing from either England or Scotland, and just one from Wales itself.
+The event has been won by 17 players in total with the majority hailing from either England or Scotland, and just one from Wales itself.

-Eight competitors have emerged victorious on more than one occasion, with five triumphs currently standing as the current overall record.
+Eight competitors have emerged victoriously on more than one occasion, with five triumphs currently standing as the current overall record.

-All 29 Welsh Open finals have been contested over the best of 17 frames, and eight of those have lasted the full distance – including four in five seasons between 2004 and 2008.
+All 31 Welsh Open finals have been contested over the best of 17 frames, and nine of those have lasted the full distance – including four in five seasons between 2004 and 2008.